Do you have a life insurance policy? Have you ever considered borrowing against the death benefit?

 4. Depletion of an emergency fund

 Your policy’s cash value can help keep the life insurance policy active if you cannot pay premiums.
-However, if you borrow a sizeable portion of the cash value, there might not be enough reserves to provide this cushion.
+However, if you borrow a sizable portion of the cash value, there might not be enough reserves to provide this cushion.
 Your life insurance policy may lapse after the first or second unpaid premium.

 Repaying the insurance policy